Strengthening for the Future: CompSource Mutual’s Proposed Reorganization

 “Independent agents rely on strong, forward-looking carrier partners who can meet the evolving needs of the employers we serve.
 CompSource Mutual’s proposed conversion strengthens its ability to support agents by expanding product options and making coverage available in more states.
 This structure preserves the company’s mutual values while enhancing its capacity to grow and innovate.
 We support this step because it positions CompSource Mutual to deliver even greater value to agents and the businesses that depend on them.”

-Under the proposed structure, CompSource Mutual Insurance Holding Company would be formed, and CompSource Mutual Insurance Company would be a wholly-owned subsidiary of the newly formed CompSOurce Mutual Insurance Holding Company.
+Under the proposed structure, CompSource Mutual Insurance Holding Company would be formed, and converted CompSource Mutual Insurance Company would be a wholly-owned subsidiary of the newly formed CompSource Mutual Insurance Holding Company.
 Following the proposed reorganization, policyholders will hold 100% of the membership interests in CompSource Mutual Insurance Holding Company, which is identical to what they currently hold in CompSource Mutual Insurance Company.
 Policyholder rights, protections, and voting privileges will remain unchanged, and the reorganization will not affect existing policies, coverages, rates, or claims.

 Importantly, this change will not convert CompSource Mutual into a publicly traded company, nor is this a demutualization of CompSource Mutual.
 Following the conversion, CompSource Mutual Insurance Holding Company will be a non-stock entity and cannot issue shares.